openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 each successful setscene task to know whether or not it needs to obtain the dependencies of that task.

-Finally, after all the setscene tasks have executed, BitBake calls the function listed in :term:`BB_SETSCENE_VERIFY_FUNCTION2` with the list of tasks BitBake thinks has been "covered".
-The metadata can then ensure that this list is correct and can inform BitBake that it wants specific tasks to be run regardless of the setscene result.

 You can find more information on setscene metadata in the :ref:`bitbake-user-manual/bitbake-user-manual-metadata:task checksums and setscene` section.